BikeRoutes/BikeRoutes/Italy/Lombardia/Ghisallo-Colma di Sormano/README.md

-# GHISALLO - COLMA DI SORMANO
+# Ghisallo - Colma di Sormano

 Two climbs made famous by the Tour of Lombardy, the Ghisallo and the Colma di Sormano.